cowens87/lotus_flower_bomb/README.md

 ```
 ## Apply for Tea(s)

-Visitors to the site will be able to create applications to inquire about Teas.
-An application has many Teas.
-Teas can have many applications.
+Visitors to the site will be able to create requests to inquire about Teas.
+A request has many Teas.
+Teas can have many requests.
 ```
 ```
-1. [ ] done >> Application Show Page
+1. [x] done >> Request Show Page

 As a visitor
-When I visit an applications show page
+When I visit an requests show page
 Then I can see the following:
 - Name of the Applicant
 - Full Address of the Applicant including street address, city, state, and zip code
 - Description of why the applicant says they'd be a good home for this Tea(s)
-- names of all Teas that this application is for (all names of Teas should be links to their show page)
+- names of all Teas that this request is for (all names of Teas should be links to their show page)
-- The Application's status, either "In Progress", "Pending", "Accepted", or "Rejected"
+- The Request's status, either "In Progress", "Pending", "Accepted", or "Rejected"

-2.  [ ] done >> Starting an Application
+2. [x] done >> Starting a Request

 As a visitor
 When I visit the Tea index page
-Then I see a link to "Start an Application"
+Then I see a link to "Start a Request"
 When I click this link
-Then I am taken to the new application page where I see a form
+Then I am taken to the new request page where I see a form
 When I fill in this form with my:
   - Name
   - Street Address